 I had a time when my threads break every couple of minutes of free motion quilting.
 I persevered through the whole quilt though.
-Every three to four times of rethreading, I stopped and have a break myself, sip a cup of coffee or do other stuff.
+Every three to four times of rethreading, I stopped and have a break myself.
 I was keen and full of motivation but at that time and little did I know that type of threads do matter.

 i) The right threads